radar/guides/make-your-own-gem.md

 Documenting your code
 ---------------------

 By default most gems use RDoc to generate docs.
-There's a lot of [great](http://handyrailstips.com/tips/12-documenting-your-application-or-plugin-using-rdoc) [tutorials](http://docs.seattlerb.org/rdoc/RDoc/Markup.html) for learning how to mark up your code with RDoc.
+There are plenty of [great](http://handyrailstips.com/tips/12-documenting-your-application-or-plugin-using-rdoc) [tutorials](http://docs.seattlerb.org/rdoc/RDoc/Markup.html) for learning how to mark up your code with RDoc.
 Here's a simple example: